Hayley Squires

-Early life
+Early life and education

-Born in Forest Hill, South London, as Hayley McGinty in 1988, Squires grew up with her mother, father and older brother.
+Hayley Squires was born in Forest Hill, South London, and grew up with her mother, father, and older brother.
+Her mother was a cook at her school and her father managed a video shop.
 The family moved to Kent when she was 14.
-Her mother was a cook at her school and her father managed a video shop.

-She trained at Rose Bruford College in Sidcup and graduated in 2010 with BA (Hons) Acting alongside best friend and fellow actor David Carlyle.
-She has a quote from A Midsummer Night's Dream tattooed underneath her left arm; it reads: And though she be but little, she is fierce.
+She trained at Rose Bruford College in Sidcup and graduated in 2010 with BA (Hons) Acting, alongside best friend and fellow actor David Carlyle.